ceexon/countries/README.md

 # 🌍 Comprehensive World Countries Database

-A detailed collection of information about countries, territories, and dependencies worldwide.
-This repository provides accurate, up-to-date data in multiple formats (SQL, CSV, and JSON) for easy integration into any project.
+A detailed collection of information about countries, territories, and dependencies worldwide: this repository provides accurate, up-to-date data in multiple formats (SQL, CSV, and JSON) for easy integration into any project.

 ## 📊 Data Overview